peterhanania/Discord-Package/features.md

 ##### 6

-### How to view your discord links or normal links, bad words or favorite messages
+### How to view your Discord links or normal links, bad words or favorite messages

-Similarly to the message and character count and oldest messages **(question 4-5)**, hover or press on the heart icon, text with exlamation marks, or the 2 link icons to respectively view your discord links, favorite messages, or bad words.
+Similarly to the message and character count and oldest messages **(question 4-5)**, hover or press on the heart icon, text with exlamation marks, or the 2 link icons to respectively view your Discord links, favorite messages, or bad words.

 ##### 7